twitchdev/twitch-cli/docs/token.md

 Feel free to close this browser window.
 ```

-The terminal outputs the response like this:
+The terminal outputs the tokens in a response like this:

 ```
 Opening browser.
 Press Ctrl+C to cancel...